Managing an entire tagging implementation can be a complex task, even if you’re using Google Tag Manager (GTM).

 Automatically inspect the data layer

 In order to relay consistent information from your website to your tag manager, the data layer must be congruent and accurate across all pages of your site.
-As a result, auditing your data layer with automation will save you from wasting time and resources on combing through each page of your site in an effort to ensure the values in the data layer are correct.
+As a result, automatically auditing your data layer will save you from wasting time and resources on combing through each page of your site in an effort to ensure the values in the data layer are correct.

-Use automation to verify rules
+Use automation to verify triggers

 Keep GTM Running Efficiently with ObservePoint